CARE is shining a light on women's access to nutrition.

 Our goal is to uncover the social and gender norms that are affecting women’s access to nutrition so women and girls are empowered to create sustainable change for their future.

-We seek to reduce the inequalities between women and men, girls and boys through gender transformative programming, which includes:
+CARE seeks to reduce the inequalities between women and men, girls and boys through gender transformative programming, which includes:

 - Political, economic, social analysis and formative research that digs deeply into the context and community‐specific power relations, social norms and traditions which underlie gender inequalities and lead to poor nutrition.